 We Are Church Ireland is registered as a Charity with the Charity Regulator in Ireland Registration Number 20203544

 What are the main Aims of WAC in Ireland?

 We Are Church Ireland (WAC Ireland) is a group of concerned Irish Catholics committed to the renewal of the Roman Catholic Church on the basis of the Second Vatican Council (1962-1965) and the theological spirit developed from it.

-We are affiliated to the International Movement We Are Church (IMWAC) and seek to bring about informed dialogue among the people of God on the five objectives common to every group in the International Movement We Are Church.
+We are affiliated to We Are Church International (formerly IMWAC) and seek to bring about informed dialogue among the people of God on the objectives common to every group in the International Movement We Are Church.